JGeorgos24/GearHeadGarage/README.md

 - User is allowed register and make a profile.
 - User is allowed to delete there profile.
 - User can login with correct credentials.
-- User view cars in showroom.
+- User can view cars in showroom.
 - Have a working full-stack application using Node.js, Postgres and EJS.
 - Construct app to have a MVC structure: Model, View, Controllers.
 - Complete CRUD functionality for one model.